Trump continued to defend his son's meeting with a Russian lawyer

 Trump has praised his son for transparency and openness in dealing with the situation.
 Trump Jr. released emails relating to the meeting after being informed that the New York Times had them and planned to publish them.

-Macron said he respects President Trump's decision to leave the Paris accords.
+Macron said he respects President Trump's decision to withdraw from the accord.

 "Here we know what our disagreements are" he said through a translator.